Savant syndrome: Psychological

 No widely accepted cognitive theory explains savants' combination of talent and deficit.
 It has been suggested that individuals with autism are biased towards detail-focused processing and that this cognitive style predisposes individuals either with or without autism to savant talents.
 Another hypothesis is that savants hyper-systemize, thereby giving an impression of talent.
-Hyper-systemizing is an extreme state in the empathizing–systemizing theory that classifies people based on their skills in empathizing with others versus systemizing facts about the external world.
+Hyper-systemizing is an extreme state in the empathising–systemising theory that classifies people based on their skills in empathizing with others versus systemizing facts about the external world.
 Also, the attention to detail of savants is a consequence of enhanced perception or sensory hypersensitivity in these unique individuals.
 It has also been hypothesized that some savants operate by directly accessing deep, unfiltered information that exists in all human brains that is not normally available to conscious awareness.

 Neurological

 In some cases, savant syndrome can be induced following severe head trauma to the left anterior temporal lobe.
 Savant syndrome has been artificially replicated using low-frequency transcranial magnetic stimulation to temporarily disable this area of the brain.